The Importance of the Relationship in Therapeutic Change

 Hakomi is a body-centered, somatic psychotherapy.
 The body is experienced as a door that can be opened to reveal the whole character and belief system of the individual.
 The body’s structures and habitual patterns become a powerful access route to unconscious core material.
 Hakomi therapists are trained to track nuances of voice and body language in order to tune into the present experience of the client, thus gaining a greater understanding with more efficiency and depth than most “talk” therapies.
 The Hakomi Method allows the hidden beliefs which shape our lives and relationships to emerge safely into consciousness.
 Once conscious, they can be directly experienced and re-evaluated, and new dimensions of awareness can be integrated.

-Two-Year Professional Skills Training
+Two-Year Comprehensive Training

 In Hakomi training, students learn to develop an exquisite sensitivity and attunement to others, and to convey this understanding.
 This empathy and responsiveness helps to create a deep sense of safety and connection, and facilitates the effectiveness of the therapy.
 The self-development of the therapist coupled with Hakomi’s highly innovative techniques together form the core of the training.
 Using the Buddhist principles of mindfulness and gentle curiosity, the Hakomi therapist creates an atmosphere of safety for deep processing that helps the client’s defences to be willingly yielded and examined, rather than confronted or overpowered.
 The relief and empowerment of increased self-awareness and freedom provides the client with a sense of personal empowerment and a richer appreciation for life.